-Students in the Doctor of Worship Studies must complete at least 36 semester credits with an overall grade point average of 3.30 (on a 4.00 scale).
-To receive the degree, all students must pass comprehensive examinations prior to the dissertation phase and then must successfully submit, pass, and defend their dissertation.
+Students in the Doctor of Worship Studies must complete at least 34 semester credits with an overall grade point average of 3.0 (on a 4.00 scale).
+To receive the degree, all students must successfully submit, pass, and defend their dissertation.
 The DWS program must be completed within a period of seven years from the time of admission.